yinonh/Owlist/README.md

-# Objective Owl 🦉
+# Owlist 🦉

-Objective Owl is your personal goal tracker and progress manager, helping you stay organized and motivated!
+Owlist is your personal goal tracker and progress manager, helping you stay organized and motivated!

 ## Table of Contents
 - [Introduction](#introduction)